Petra M. Udelhofen Memorial Scholarship

 The Petra M. Udelhofen Memorial Scholarship is awarded annually to an undergraduate entering his/her senior year of study in Atmospheric Sciences/Meteorology.
 This $1,000 cash scholarship may be used for tuition, fees, books, or other educational expenses.
 The award is supported by gifts to the Petra M. Udelhofen Memorial fund.

 To apply for the award, please download and fill out the application.
-For more information e-mail Gina Gartin at firstname.lastname@example.org.
-All applications for this award are due the first Friday in May (May 5, 2017).
+For more information e-mail Nazanin Karimi, the Division Coordinator of Atmospheric Sciences.
+All applications for this award are due May 1, 2020.
 The award will be presented during SoMAS Convocation Ceremony at the end of May.

 2003 Kathryn Seaver